 How to Be a Hero: Train with the Saints

 What if your child could be a superhero with superpowers?
 How to Be a Hero: Train with the Saints explores the superpowers of the saints (better known as virtues).
 With stories illustrating cardinal, theological, and little virtues, this comprehensive Catholic virtue training will help children ages 9 to 11 build strong faith to last a lifetime.

 Big Bag of Science

-Sunshine loves checking the mail and always asks me, when I check it, “Is there anything for me?”
-Magazine days are one of the most exciting days in the month (and I always hope their magazines arrive on the same day!!!).
+Sunshine loves checking the mail and always asks, “Is there anything for me?”
+Magazine days are one of the most exciting days in the month.
 Clubhouse is a faith-filled magazine for kids 8-12.
 It includes recipes, crafts, stories and more.
 And if your child is anything like Sunshine, don’t even think about throwing “old” magazine in the recycling.

 Encourage kids to keep up relationships with long-distance friends and relatives by giving them their very own stationary!
 Sunshine and Lily love pulling out their personalized stationary to write their penpals and grandparents.
 Customize the stationary with your child’s name and favourite interests.

 Sunshine loves being creative and making little things for herself and her friends.
 One of her favourite Christmas gifts a few years ago was a beginner’s sewing kit.
 This kit includes embroidery floss, felt shapes, stuffing, fabric, straight pins and needles, ric rac and ribbon, buttons, scissors, an easy instruction booklet, and more!
 Whether you can sew or not, your daughter will have as much fun as Sunshine does in being creative with a needle and thread.